LMUQ Project Investigators

-Dr Shatha Abu-Khafajah graduated as an architect from the University of Jordan in 1997.
+Shatha Abu-Khafajah graduated as an architect from the University of Jordan in 1997.
 She specialized in documentation and conservation of archaeological heritage while doing her master degree in archaeology.
 Her PhD in cultural heritage management from Newcastle University, acquired in 2007, enabled her to synthesise architecture and archaeology with special interest in establishing a sustainable approach to heritage management in the Arab region that is community-based and context-oriented.
 She is currently an associate professor at the Hashemite University in Jordan.
 She is the winner of the 2019 CBRL best article prize.

-Professor Mohamed Gamal Abdelmonem is Chair in Architecture and the Director of the Centre for Architecture, Urbanism and Global Heritage at Nottingham Trent University with over 20 years of experience in architectural practice & education.
+Mohamed Gamal Abdelmonem is Chair in Architecture and the Director of the Centre for Architecture, Urbanism and Global Heritage at Nottingham Trent University with over 20 years of experience in architectural practice & education.
 He is a Fellow of the Royal Society of Arts and the 2014 recipient of the Jeffrey Cook Award of the International Association for the Study of Traditional Environments (IASTE).
 Professor Abdelmonem's research has informed the policy and practice of governments and international organisations on sustainable Living, architecture of home, heritage preservation, urban planning and design.

-Dr He Wang is a Lecturer in the School of Computing, University of Leeds, UK.
+He Wang is a Lecturer in the School of Computing, University of Leeds, UK.
 He is the Director of High Performance Graphics and Game Engineering and Reach Lead of the Centre for Immersive Technology.

 His current research interests are in computer graphics, computer vision and machine learning and their applications.
 Previously Dr Wang was a Postdoctoral Associate at Disney Research Los Angeles having previously completed doctoral and post-doctoral research on motion control of character, deformable object control and 3D scene analysis in the School of Informatics at the University of Edinburgh.
 Prior to undertaking his doctoral research Dr Wang worked in industry for 4 years after graduating from College of Computer Science and Technology, Zhejiang University, China

-Dr Holland is an Archaeologist and Digital Heritage specialist.
+Andy Holland is an Archaeologist and Digital Heritage specialist.
 His background is in forensic archaeology and the application of digital technology to research questions in archaeological and forensic sciences.